jakemanger/NEVE/docs/configs_guide.md

 ## DualLoom specific
 *Parameters used in the DualLoom stimulus*

-Same as Loom, but the following parameters are modified for each looming object (designated by its suffex, `1` for the first object and `2` for the second).
+Same as Loom, but the following parameters are modified for each looming object (designated by its suffix, `1` for the first object and `2` for the second).
 The below parameters have the `1` suffix for an example:

 | Parameter name | Description | Options | Default value |
 | -------------- | ----------- | ------- | ------------- |